-Endoscopic techniques have been used for diagnostic purposes since the late 1970’s.
-Not until the 1990’s did endoscopic techniques become more widely used for surgery and the treatment of various spine conditions.
-As a result, through the use of these techniques, surgeons are able to perform surgery through small incisions by using special instrumentation and video cameras.
+Endoscopic techniques have been used for diagnostic purposes since the late 1970s.
+Not until the 1990s did endoscopic techniques become more widely used for surgery and the treatment of various spine conditions.
+As a result, through the use of these techniques, surgeons can perform surgery through small incisions by using special instrumentation and video cameras.

 With the retractor in place, the dilating tubes are also removed and an endoscope — a small camera and surgical light attached to a flexible tube — is passed through the retractor to transmit video of the procedure to an on-site monitor.
 This allows minimal disruption to the surrounding tissue and provides optimal visualization of the surgical area.

 Once the procedure is complete, the tubular retractor is removed.
-And a small bandage is placed over the incision area.
+A small bandage is placed over the incision area.

 Is endoscopic spine surgery for me?